 - Colgate Tartar Control (RDA) 165

-At the moment, Charcoal Toothpastes haven’t received the Seal of Acceptance in the US since more studies, and laboratory research is required to be performed. (ref huffingtonpost.com.au)
+At the moment, Charcoal Toothpastes haven’t received the Seal of Acceptance in the US since more studies and laboratory research are required. (ref huffingtonpost.com.au)

 The effects of activated Charcoal Toothpaste?

-Used sparingly charcoal toothpaste can remove the top surface layer of lightly stained teeth.
-This is a result from the higher absorption of charcoal that allows it to remove unwanted surface stains making teeth appear whiter.
+Charcoal toothpaste, when used rarely, can remove the top surface layer of lightly stained teeth.
+Charcoal has a higher absorption rate that allows it to remove unwanted surface stains making teeth appear whiter.

 - Deteriorate Enamel

 Enamel is the natural protective top layer of your teeth.
-Once enamel has deteriorated, it exposes the tooth to decay faster, which may result in more damage to the tooth.
+Once the enamel has deteriorated, it exposes the tooth to decay faster, resulting in more damage to the tooth.

 - Effect on Gums

-The abrasiveness of charcoal, may wear away at your gums.
-An often overlooked aspect of oral health, in the most severe cases a gum graft is required to repair extensively damaged gum areas.
+The abrasiveness of charcoal may wear away at your gums.
+An often overlooked aspect of oral health, a gum graft is required to repair extensively damaged gum areas.

-Since charcoal is an uncommon substance in the mouth, it may irritate the soft tissue of the mouth that may potentially result in or effect ulcers, cuts or abrasions in your mouth.
+Since charcoal is an uncommon substance in the mouth, it may irritate the mouth’s soft ti, potentially resulting in or affecting ulcers, cuts, or abrasions in your mouth.

-- Charcoal toothpaste can harm your dental work.
+- Charcoal toothpaste can harm your dental restorations

-As a result from its naturally dark colouring and abrasiveness, charcoal may effect artificial restorations on your previous dental work.
-This may include, Veneers, Dental Crowns or Bridges, Implants and Fillings.
+As a result of its naturally dark colouring and abrasiveness, charcoal may affect teeth restorations from previous dental work.
+Restorative dental may include, Dentures, Veneers, Dental Crowns or Bridges, Implants and Fillings.

 There has had little extensive long term research on Charcoal products.
-It is important to understand the importance of scientific lab research.
-Since little studies have been undertaken on Charcoal, it’s safer to recommend clinically tested and long established dental products rather than unknown products.
+It is essential to understand the importance of scientific lab research.
+Since charcoal toothpaste has only undergone a few clinical studies, it’s safer to recommend clinically tested and long established dental products rather than unknown products.